Interpolation sort: Histogram sort implementation

-Variant
+Variants

 Interpolation tag sort

-Interpolation Tag Sort is a variant of Interpolation Sort.
-Applying the bucket sorting and dividing method, the array data is distributed into a limited number of buckets by mathematical interpolation formula, and the bucket then recursively the original processing program until the sorting is completed.
+Interpolation tag sort is a recursive variant of interpolation sort.
+After the array data is distributed into buckets via an interpolation function, each bucket recursively runs the original algorithm until the sorting is completed.

-Interpolation tag sort is a recursive sorting method for interpolation sorting.
-To avoid stacking overflow caused by recursion, the memory crashes.
-Instead, use a Boolean data type tag array to operate the recursive function to release the memory.
-The extra memory space required is close to $2n+(n)bits$.
+To avoid stack overflow caused by recursion, use a Boolean data type tag array to operate the recursive function to release the memory.
+The extra memory space required is close to $2n+(n)$ bits.
 Contains a two-dimensional array of dynamically allocated memory and a Boolean data type tag array.
-Stack, queue, associative array, and tree structure can be implemented as buckets.
+Buckets can be implemented using a stack, queue, associative array, or tree structure.

-As the JavaScript array object is suitable for this sorting method, the difference in data structure is related to the speed of data access and thus the time required for sorting.
-The linear time Θ(n) is used when the values in the array to be sorted are evenly distributed.
-The bucket sort algorithm does not limit the sorting to the lower limit of $O(n log n)$.
+Like interpolation sort, interpolation tag sort runs in linear time $O(n)$ when the values in the array to be sorted are evenly distributed.
+The bucket sort algorithm does not limit the sorting to the lower limit of $O(n \ log \ n)$.
 Interpolation tag sort average performance complexity is $O(n + k)$.